ExpressLRS/Docs/docs/quick-start/tx-prep.md

 ## Lua Script

-For faster access to the Lua script, save the `ELRS.lua` File from this link: [ExLRS Lua Script](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS/master/src/lua/ELRS.lua) onto the radio's SD Card in the `Scripts/Tools` folder and Long Press the "SYS" button (for T16 or similar Radios) or the "Menu" button (for Taranis X9D or similar Radios) to access the Tools Menu where you can find ELRS script ready to run with only one click.
+For faster access to the Lua script, use the Crossfire Configuration Tools in `Menu -> Tools`.
+For Higher bad:good packets refresh rate and also less RC command interuption, save the `ELRS.lua` File from this link: [ExLRS Lua Script](https://github.com/ExpressLRS/ExpressLRS/tree/master/src/lua) onto the radio's SD Card in the `Scripts/Tools` folder and Long Press the "SYS" button (for T16 or similar Radios) or the "Menu" button (for Taranis X9D or similar Radios) to access the Tools Menu where you can find ELRS script ready to run with only one click.

+if your handset has the black and white display and your handset is NOT X9D or X9D+, use the telemetry script in the black_and_white_display_128x64 folder.

+if your handset is the X9D or X9D+, use the telemetry script in the x9d_212x64 folder.

+if your handset has the colored screen display, use the telemetry script in the color_display_480x272 folder.

 Another way to get the ELRS Lua Script is via the ExpressLRS Configurator.